 Feel free to use these guidelines for your academic endeavors.
 Let us go through details of Harvard style referencing and formatting together!

 Harvard style is an author-date system of referencing.
-It’s similar to an APA style in terms of general formatting of pages and text.
+It’s similar to an APA paper format in terms of general formatting of pages and text.
 But this style follows its own rules for bibliography and in-text citations formatting.

 Harvard style is typically used for essays in such academic disciplines: